 * Banks, miners lift Europe shares; Wall St flat

-* Dollar dips to stay near 13-month lows (Updates with U.S. market open, changes byline, dateline; previous LONDON)
+* Dollar dips to stay near 13-month lows (Updates with close of European markets)

-European shares initially saw a boost from gains in HSBC, as Europe's biggest bank unveiled a 5-percent rise in profits in the first six months of this year and its third share buyback in a year.
+European shares initially gained on a boost from HSBC, as Europe's biggest bank unveiled a 5-percent rise in half-year profits and a third share buyback in a year.
 But shares later retreated amid weakness in tobacco stocks and some broker downgrades.

-On Wall Street, banks were also a bright spot, with the S&P financial index up 0.43 percent as the best performing of the 11 major sectors, although equities overall lost some ground.
+On Wall Street, banks were also a bright spot, with the S&P financial index up 0.83 percent as the best performing of 11 major sectors, although equities overall lost some ground.

-Benchmark 10-year notes last fell 2/32 in price to yield 2.2942 percent, from 2.287 percent late on Friday ahead of a heavy week of data, which will culminate in Fridays employment report for July.
+Benchmark 10-year notes Benchmark 10-year notes last fell 2/32 in price to yield 2.2924 percent, from 2.287 percent late on Friday ahead of a heavy week of data, which will culminate in Fridays employment report for July.

-Oil prices retreated after hitting two-month highs.
+Oil prices declined by held near two-month highs.
 Oil earlier climbed as news of a producers' meeting next week added to bullish sentiment driven by the threat of U.S. sanctions against OPEC-member Venezuela.

 (Reporting by Chuck Mikolajczak; Editing by Bernadette Baum)